avp075/kubernetes/install-k8s-1.32-on-aws/README.md

 **If you have used different pod network, update custom-resources yaml file

 # Setup your machine to access cluster from
-## 1. Installing Kubectl on you machine

-`echo "deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.32/deb/ /" | sudo tee /etc/apt/sources.list.d/kubernetes.list`

-`curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.32/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg`

-`sudo apt-get update`

-`sudo apt-get install -y kubectl`

-## 2. Move the config file
+## 1. Move the config file to worker nodes
 `scp root@<control-plane-ip>:/etc/kubernetes/admin.conf .kube/conf`

 If you can’t ssh to control plane, manually move the admin.conf to .kube/conf file/

-## 3. Test and run kubectl now
+## 2. Test and run kubectl now
 `kubectl get nodes`